Liubsyy/HotSecondsIDEA/install/document.md

 ## Introduction
 The HotSeconds plugin is mainly used for hot deployment to remote servers after writing the codes, with a response time in seconds.
-It provides one-key operation throughout the entire process, saving a significant amount of time for the modify->package->deploy cycle.
+It provides one-key operation in all time, help you saving a significant amount of time for the modify->package->deploy cycle.
 This plugin is divided into HotSecondsClient and HotSecondsServer.<br>
 At present, only JDK 1.8 is supported.
 Support for higher versions will be considered in the future based on demand.<br>

 #### Hot-deployment file range